efekarakus/efekarakus-blog/_posts/2021-12-18-client-side-platforms-thoughts.md

 ### Exposing internal layers
 > The flaw in this approach is that it presumes that the designer of the programming language will build into the language most of the abstractions that users of the language will want.
 Such foresight is not given to many; and even if it were, a language containing so many built-in abstractions might well be so unwieldy as to be unusable. - Barbara Liskov

-> The onion principle: doing a simple task is simple, and if it’s less simple, you peel one layer off the onion.
-The more layers you peel off, the more you cry. — Bjarne Stroustrup

 ## Further material